 One thing that I do know for sure is to get the right tools for the job.

 Using the Assignments feature, your enterprise trainer can set a task that requires the trainees to submit a response.
 The Discussions feature allows the trainees to interact with each other in a conversation-like forum.
 Pairing the two creates an opportunity for virtual, peer-assisted learning.
 This gives a holistic pedagogical training method for student-centered learning.

 For example, your enterprise is a national clothing chain.
 Your trainer posts a case study of an incident that happened in one branch.
 The trainees’ task is whether or not this situation correctly reflects your enterprise goals and why.
 Until the task deadline, students can discuss this issue between themselves, benefitting from their peers’ knowledge and points of view.
-The trainer can monitor, even jump in to add or clarify as needed.
+The trainer can monitor, and even jump in to add or clarify as needed.
 Then, each student submits their conclusion for grading.